huntdatacenter/docs/docs/do-science/community/labting.md

 ## Context

-We arrange Ting weeks at fixed intervals three times per year to meet for information, feedback and discussions on how to develop the services in HUNT Cloud to better elevate science.
+We arrange Tingweeks at fixed intervals three times per year to meet for information, feedback and discussions on how to develop the services in HUNT Cloud to better elevate science.
 We call these gatherings Tings.
 Read more about the Tingweek in our [govern-science section](/govern-science/tingweek/).

 ## About the HUNT Cloud Labting